AlexandruC5/CamelEngine/README.md

 Audio sub-system uses [Wwise](https://www.audiokinetic.com/products/wwise/) to read and use the audio banks.

 ### Audio Listener
-* Audio Listener component to mark from whatever GameObject we want to listen our sounds
+* Audio Listener component to mark from whatever GameObject we want to listen our sounds in our case we have the main camera as our main listener.

 ### Audio Source

 * With this component we can add it to a object to mark it as a Audio Emitter and it will reproduce audios if we add a AudioSource to it.

 ### Audio Clip

-* In case the clip has 2 audios attached to it you can set the time it will have to wait until it changes the audio.
+* In case the clip has 2 audios attached to it you can add events to it.
+  In the inspector you can choose what bank you can use and what event you want to use in the respective gameObject, the events makes a call to the respective audio and it saves   on the object that the event is called

+  Enable/Disable option for the source and listener wich cannot play a track if its disabled.

 ### Time to Swap